 Successful Group Work is a creative collection of challenging and stimulating team building activities.
 It’s a wonderful resource full of engaging exercises instrumental in identifying and reinforcing team work skills. – A must have for any classroom!

-– Marlene Paglia, ESL Teacher and Author of The Big Book of Grammar Articles
+– Marlene Paglia, ESL Teacher and Author of The Big Book of English Grammar Articles

 This is an engaging collection of easy to use team activities which train the real employability skills of the future. ..
 The tasks themselves hone essential interpersonal and communicative skills, such as reaching consensus while working to deadlines, assigning responsibilities, and evaluating both individual skills and team performance.